armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

    }
    ```

-1. Update the `sts:AssumeRole` block with the list of Managed Roles you created in **IAM User Part 1**.
+1. Update the `sts:AssumeRole` block with the list of Managed Roles you created in **Instance Role Part 1**.
 1. Click on "Review Policy"
 1. Create a name for your policy, such as "DevSpinnakerManagingPolicy".
 Optionally, add a descriptive description.
-Copy the name of the policy.  **This will be used in the next section, "IAM User Part 4"**
+Copy the name of the policy.  **This will be used in the next section, "Instance Role Part 4"**
 1. On the list policies, click your newly-created Policy.

-_(This policy could also be attached inline directly to the IAM User, rather than creating a standalone policy)_
+_(This policy could also be attached inline directly to the IAM Instance Role, rather than creating a standalone policy)_

-### IAM User Part 4: Creating a Managing Account IAM User with access to the Managing Account Policy
+### Instance Role Part 4: Adding the Managing Account IAM Policy to the existing IAM Instance Role on the AWS nodes

-The IAM user we're creating can be in any AWS account, although it may make sense to place it in the same account where Spinnaker lives if Spinnaker is installed in AWS.

 1. Log into the AWS account where Spinnaker lives, into the browser-based AWS Console
-1. Navigate to the IAM page (click on "Services" at the top, then on "IAM" under "Security, Identity, & Compliance")
+1. Navigate to the EC2 page (click on "Services" at the top, then on "EC2" under "Compute")
-1. Click on "Users" on the left side
+1. Click on "Running Instances"
+1. Find one of the nodes which is part of your EKS or other Kubernetes cluster, and select it.
+1. In the Instance details section of the screen (in the lower half), find the "IAM Role" and click on it to go to the Role page.
-1. Click on "Add user"
+1. Click on "Attach Policies"
-1. Specify a logical user name, such as "DevSpinnakerManagingAccount"
-1. Check the "Programmatic access" checkbox
-1. Select "Attach existing policies directly"
-1. Find the policy you created in "IAM User Part 2". and select it with the checkbox.
+1. Search for the Policy that you created, and select it.
-1. Click "Next: Tags"
-1. Optionally, add tags that will identify this user
-1. Click "Next: Review"
-1. Click "Create user"
-1. Copy the "Access key ID" and "Secret access key" (you'll have to click "Show").  **This will be used later, in "IAM User Part 6"**
-1. Click "Close"
+1. Click "Attach Policy"
-1. Click on the "User name" for the user that you just created.
-1. Copy the "User ARN".
-This will look something like this: `arn:aws:iam::123456789010:user/DevSpinnakerManagingAccount`.  **This will be used in the next section, "IAM User Part 5"**
+1. Back on the screen for the Role, copy the node role ARN.
+It should look something like this: `arn:aws:iam::123456789010:role/node-role`.  **This will be used in the next section, "Instance Role Part 5"**

-### IAM User Part 5: Configuring the Managed Accounts to trust the Managing Account IAM User
+### Instance Role Part 5: Configuring the Managed Accounts IAM Roles to trust the IAM Instance Role from the AWS nodes

-Now that we know what user will be assuming each of the Managed Roles, we must configure the Managed Roles (Target Roles) to trust and allow the Managing (Assuming) User to assume them.
+Now that we know what role will be assuming each of the Managed Roles, we must configure the Managed Roles (Target Roles) to trust and allow the Managing (Assuming) Role to assume them.
 This is called a "Trust Relationship" and is configured each of the Managed Roles (Target Roles).

 For each account you want to deploy to, perform the following: